numberscope/frontscope/README.md

 ### The easy way

-The simplest and fastest way to set up your visualizer is to extend the `visualizerDefault` class.
-This guarantees that you will implement the interface, however you will still need to provide the details of your `validate` `initialize` `setup` and `draw` functions.
+The simplest and fastest way to set up your visualizer is to extend the `VisualizerDefault` class.
+This guarantees that you will implement the interface, however you will still need to supply your collection of `params`, and provide the details of your `checkParameters`, `initialize`, `setup`, and `draw` functions.
 The default class provides a rough template for the best way to structure a visualizer.

 The provided example visualizers are good starting points for how to extend the